 Nazaré: Home to the World’s Biggest Waves

-Nazaré has transformed from a sleepy fishing village into one of the world’s premier big-wave surf locations, and witnessing these monster waves is absolutely breathtaking.
-The towering cliffs create a natural amphitheater, with the iconic red lighthouse atop the Fort of São Miguel Arcanjo providing crucial scale against the moving mountains of water.
+Nazare Portugal has transformed from a sleepy fishing village into one of the world’s premier big-wave surf locations.
+Witnessing these monster waves is absolutely staggering.
+The towering cliffs create a natural amphitheater for the massive crowds.

-The spectacle results from the Nazaré Canyon, a massive underwater ravine that funnels and amplifies Atlantic swells.
-The big wave season runs from October to March, though you’ll want to plan for at least a two-week stay to maximize your chances of seeing perfect conditions.
+The big wave season runs from October to March.
+You will want to plan for at least a two-week stay to maximize your chances of seeing perfect conditions for Portugal surfing.
 The World Surf League issues “Yellow Alerts” up to 72 hours before potential competition days.

 Best Viewpoints